itsxdamdam/project4Demo/README.md

 Sometimes you can't run a bash script using this format ./run_docker.sh but you have some alternative like bash run_docker.sh or . ./run_docker.sh

-Add pytest to the requirements.txt file and update the Makefile to add this command python3 -m pytest -vv test_app.py which is the file that contains the tests for home and predict endpoints.
-Linting warnings

-The warning for logging format interpolation appears when we want to use f-strings but we can disable using W1202.
-So we need change this command pylint --disable=R,C,W1203 to pylint --disable=R,C,W1202 Tests on Circle CI

-For pytest: https://circleci.com/docs/2.0/collect-test-data/#pytest Kubernetes running docker image